timwarnock/best-practices-and-notes/interview-questions/simple.md

+# "Full Stack" Questions

+- Do you consider yourself front-end or back-end developer?
+Where in the stack are you strongest?

+Full-stack?
+Guess again!

 ## Warm up

 - When working on a new project, identify what you need and the steps you typically take before writing code.